-The fair value of the Company's financial instruments including cash, receivables, note receivable from Allegiant and accounts payable approximates their carrying value due to the immediate or short-term maturity of these financial instruments.
+The fair value of the Company's financial instruments including cash, receivables, and accounts payable approximates their carrying value due to the immediate or short-term maturity of these financial instruments.

-The fair value of available-for-sale investments is based on quoted market prices for publicly traded shares.
+The fair value of marketable securities is based on quoted market prices for publicly traded shares.